The Sholing Way

 Assessment for learning is at the heart of our practice and this is how we ensure children continue to make the best progress they can in school.

 During the last Parents’ evening we shared with you where your child is as regards to the new curriculum expectations.
-As the new curriculum is more challenging and expectations are much higher, it is possible that your child will be below where we would ideally like them to be at this time and this will be the situation for many children in primary schools across the country.
+As the curriculum is now more challenging and expectations are much higher, it is possible that your child will be below where we would ideally like them to be at this time and this will be the situation for many children in primary schools across the country.
 To try and explain this in a more straight forward way, my best analogy is to expect Usain Bolt to run 110m this year in the same time as he ran 100m last year.
 Very unlikely without a little more training!

 Why have we changed the way that we assess?